-It is easy to delete one email on Mac, however, there seems no way to delete multiple emails all altogether.
+It is easy to delete one email on Mac, however, there seems no way to delete multiple emails altogether.
 And by clicking the Delete button, the deleted emails still remain on your Mac storage.
 You have to erase the deleted emails to permanently delete them from your Mac to regain the storage space.

 How to Delete Multiple Emails on Mac